Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 $ remind 15m "Check the laundry!" -s Purr -v loud
 ```

-### Reminder Display:
+## Reminder Display:

-Once your reminder is set, the relevant info will be displayed in the terminal.
-The tab running the reminder will be temporarily renamed to show the reminder info.
+Once your reminder is set, the terminal will show a progress bar + reminder details.
+You can cancel the reminder at any time with Ctrl+C.

 ```
 ──────────────────────────────────────────────────────
 🕰️  Reminder set at 10:30:15 AM for 15m 00s from now